Domestic Violence with Firearms in California

 Relinquishing Firearms in Domestic Violence Cases

-Once you have been served with a domestic violence protective order, you are required to relinquish your firearms by turning them in to law enforcement or sell them to a to gun dealer within 24 hours.
+Once you have been served with a domestic violence protective order, you are required to relinquish your firearms by turning them in to law enforcement or selling them to a gun dealer within 24 hours.

-The criminal courts and probation department also required verification that you are in compliance with these terms before there is any final resolution on your case.
+The criminal courts and probation department also require verification that you comply with these terms before there is any final resolution on your case.
 In situations where you fail to comply with these terms, the court could issue a search warrant to recover unlawfully retained firearms.

 Reporting to Law Enforcement and Removal of Firearms

-California law enforcement agencies have established a system to record calls for domestic violence incidents that include incident reports on whether a weapon was involved.
-In a situation where a deadly weapon was discovered by a police at the scene of a domestic violence incident, then the weapon could be confiscated.
+California law enforcement agencies have established a system to record calls for domestic violence incidents that includes incident reports on whether a weapon was involved.
+In a situation where police discovered a deadly weapon at the scene of a domestic violence incident, the weapon could be confiscated.

 Any confiscated firearms are required to be held for at least 48 hours.
-If the firearm was not kept as evidence for domestic violence charges, or there was no unlawful possession, then it must be made available for pick-up by the owner within 48 hours after it was seized, or as soon as possible.
+Suppose the firearm was not kept as evidence for domestic violence charges, or there was no unlawful possession.
+In that case, it must be made available for pick-up by the owner within 48 hours after it was seized or as soon as possible.

-However, it can't be kept no more than five days after the owner can demonstrate they went through a background check.
+However, it can only be kept for five days after the owner can demonstrate that they have gone through a background check.

-If you were accused of committing domestic violence in Los Angeles, our criminal defense attorneys will examine the details of the case and options moving forward.
-In some case, we can negotiate with the prosecutor for reduced charges or even get the case dropped through prefiling intervention.
+If you're facing domestic violence allegations in Los Angeles, our criminal defense attorneys will thoroughly review your case and explore all possible avenues.
+In some instances, we can negotiate with the prosecutor for reduced charges or even have the case dismissed through prefiling intervention.

-Cron, Israels & Stark is a top-ranked criminal defense law firm with a team of highly skilled lawyers that have decades of combined experience and a record of success.
+Cron, Israels & Stark is a highly regarded criminal defense law firm with a team of exceptionally skilled lawyers who collectively bring decades of experience and a proven track record of success.

 Our main office is located in the West Los Angeles area at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We are also located near the Santa Monica Pier at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
 Contact our firm for a free case consultation at (424) 372-3112.